Robert Horry: College career

-NBA career
+Professional career

 Houston Rockets (1992–1996)

-Horry was selected 11th overall in the 1992 NBA draft by the Houston Rockets as a small forward.
-He spent his first four seasons with the Rockets, helping them win the NBA Championship in 1994 and 1995.
-While in the Finals, Horry set an individual NBA Finals record with seven steals in a game and also hit five three-pointers in a quarter.
+Horry was selected 11th overall in the 1992 NBA draft in the first round by the Houston Rockets as a small forward.
+He spent his first four seasons with the Rockets, helping them win the NBA championship in 1994 and 1995.
+He set an individual NBA Finals record with seven steals in a game.
 During his years with the Rockets, Horry wore number 25.

-Horry's clutch tendencies were apparent as early as his rookie year.
-In Game 7 of the 1993 Western Conference Semifinals against the Seattle SuperSonics, Horry nailed a clutch jumper with the shot clock expiring and 33 seconds left in regulation to put the Rockets up 93–91.
-The Rockets, however, would lose in overtime.
+In Game 7 of the 1993 Western Conference Semifinals against the Seattle SuperSonics, he hit a jump shot with the shot clock expiring and 33 seconds left in regulation to put the Rockets up 93–91.
+The Rockets lost in overtime and lost the series.
 In February 1994, he and Matt Bullard were traded to the Detroit Pistons for Sean Elliott, but Elliott failed a physical because of kidney problems, so the trade was rescinded.
 Horry said that the trade falling through probably saved his career.
-Horry went on to be a key member of the Rockets' title teams and began to build his "Big Shot" reputation with a game-winning jumper with 6.5 seconds left in Game 1 of the 1995 Western Conference Finals versus the San Antonio Spurs and hitting a 3 to put Houston up 104–100 with 14.1 seconds left in a 106–103 win in Game 3 of the NBA Finals against the Orlando Magic.
-Following the victory at the 1995 NBA Finals, Horry and the Rockets would win their second NBA Championship.
-Horry said that out of his 7 championship victories, this was the one he was the most proud of because the Rockets were the sixth seed in the Western Conference.
+Horry went on to be a key member of the Rockets' title teams.
+He began to build his "Big Shot" reputation in the 1995 playoffs: first, with a game-winning jumper with 6.5 seconds left in Game 1 of the 1995 Western Conference Finals against the San Antonio Spurs, then hitting a three to put Houston up 104–100 with 14.1 seconds left in a 106–103 win in Game 3 of the 1995 NBA Finals against the Orlando Magic.
+The Rockets went on to win Game 4 and their second championship.
+Horry later said that out of his seven championship victories, this was the one he was the most proud of because the Rockets were the sixth seed in the Western Conference.

 Phoenix Suns (1996–1997)

-On August 19, 1996, Horry was traded to the Phoenix Suns along with Sam Cassell, Chucky Brown and Mark Bryant for former NBA Most Valuable Player Charles Barkley.
+On August 19, 1996, Horry was traded to the Phoenix Suns, along with Sam Cassell, Chucky Brown and Mark Bryant, for former NBA Most Valuable Player Charles Barkley.
 Horry had been criticized in Houston for not taking enough shots and felt that was what prompted the Rockets to trade him.
-After joining the Suns, Horry had an on-court altercation with coach Danny Ainge, during which Horry threw a towel at Ainge.
+On January 5, 1997, in a game against the Celtics, he had an on-court altercation with head coach Danny Ainge.
+Horry had been performing poorly and had just been substituted out.
+As he was leaving the floor, Horry walked up to Ainge and the two shared some words.
+As he was walking away, Horry screamed obscenities at Ainge and then threw a towel at his face.
+Horry was promptly suspended by the Suns for two games.
+Suns GM Jerry Colangelo wanted to suspend Horry for longer but, at that time, the Collective Bargaining Agreement only allowed a maximum of two games.